scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The `noTrustReset` Boolean specifies whether a trust reset is forbidden by the ISD.
 Within a TRC update chain, this value MUST NOT be changed by a regular or sensitive update.
 However, it is possible to change the `noTrustReset` value in the event of a trust reset where a new base TRC is created.

-The `noTrustReset` field is OPTIONAL and defaults to FALSE.
+The `noTrustReset` field defaults to FALSE.

 Note that once the `noTrustReset` Boolean is set to TRUE and a trust reset is disallowed, this cannot be reversed.
 Therefore, ISDs SHOULD always set this value to FALSE, unless they have sufficiently assessed the risks and implications of making a trust reset impossible.